Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

     Private IP 10.0.0.250 was used as an example but you can set this value as needed.
 Make sure the privateIPAllocationMethod is set to Static.

 3. Click PUT at the top of the page and wait for the update to complete.
-After this you can remove the public IP resource if it's not being used.
+After this, you can remove the public IP resource if it's not being used.

 ### Additional considerations

 - This documentation takes into account the scenarios specified [in this document](https://learn.microsoft.com/azure/service-fabric/service-fabric-patterns-networking).
-If you have a different configuration for your load balancers or if you encounter any issue when following this process, please engage Service Fabric support team for further assistance.
+If you have a different configuration for your load balancers or if you encounter any issues when following this process, please engage the Service Fabric support team for further assistance.

 ## Automated Upgrade Process with down time

 > [!IMPORTANT]
 > While the following process executes, connectivity to the cluster will be unavailable.

-[Upgrade a basic load balancer used with Virtual Machine Scale Sets](https://learn.microsoft.com/azure/load-balancer/upgrade-basic-standard-virtual-machine-scale-sets) documents the commands used and detailed information about upgrading the load balancer SKU.
-Upgrading a scale set / node type for a Service Fabric cluster will take longer to complete than documented in link above due to cluster characteristics and requirements.
+[Upgrade a Basic Load Balancer used with Virtual Machine Scale Sets](https://learn.microsoft.com/azure/load-balancer/upgrade-basic-standard-virtual-machine-scale-sets) documents the commands used and detailed information about upgrading the load balancer SKU.
+Upgrading a scale set / node type for a Service Fabric cluster will take longer to complete than documented in the link above due to cluster characteristics and requirements.
 Anticipate a minimum of one hour of downtime for a silver or greater cluster durability and 30 minutes for bronze.

 ### Process

-- Updates front end public IP addresses to standard SKU and static assignment.
+- Updates front-end public IP addresses to standard SKU and static assignment.
-- Upgrades the basic load balancer configuration to a new standard load balancer ensuring configuration and feature parity.
+- Upgrades the Basic Load Balancer configuration to a new Standard Load Balancer ensuring configuration and feature parity.
-- Adds load balancer outbound rule for virtual machine scale set.
+- Adds Load Balancer outbound rule for Virtual Machine Scale Set.
-- Upgrades virtual machine scale set backend pool members to use the standard load balancer.
+- Upgrades Virtual Machine Scale Set backend pool members to use the Standard Load Balancer.
-- Creates and associates a new network security group (NSG) for connectivity to virtual machine scale set if one is not configured in the scale set network configuration.
-Standard load balancers require this due to default deny policy.
+- Creates and associates a new Network Security Group (NSG) for connectivity to the Virtual Machine Scale Set if one is not configured in the scale set network configuration.
+Standard load balancers require this due to the default deny policy.
 Name will be 'NSG-\<scale set name\>'

 ### Before migration

-Perform the following before starting migration to standard load balancer.
+Perform the following before starting the migration to a Standard Load Balancer.

 - Verify current cluster configuration is documented.
 If deploying / recovering cluster via ARM template verify template is current.
-If ARM template is not available, a non-deployable template with current configuration can be exported from Azure portal in the clusters resource group view by selecting 'Export template'.
+If the ARM template is not available, a non-deployable template with the current configuration can be exported from the Azure portal in the clusters resource group view by selecting 'Export template'.

 - Verify current cluster application configuration is documented.
 If deploying cluster applications via ARM template verify template is current.
-Application port settings are normally configured in the applications' manifest file.
+Application port settings are normally configured in the application's manifest file.

 - In Service Fabric Explorer (SFX), verify cluster is in a green state and currently healthy.

-- If possible, perform migration process on a non-production cluster to familiarize the process and downtime.
+- If possible, perform the migration process on a non-production cluster to familiarize the process and downtime.

-### Upgrade Powershell commands
+### Upgrade PowerShell commands

-Below are basic powershell commands assuming Azure 'Az' modules are already installed.
-See link above for additional configurations are that are available.
+Below are basic PowerShell commands assuming Azure 'Az' modules are already installed.
+See the link above for additional configurations are that are available.

 A Warning will be displayed for scale sets that have Service Fabric extension installed